Ghana Launches Groundbreaking All-Female Music Festival

 Ghana’s music industry reached a historic milestone Thursday with the official launch of She Rhythms Festival, the nation’s first all-female music festival designed to address gender imbalances in the entertainment sector.
 The three-day festival scheduled December 4-6, 2025, at Alliance Française represents a collaboration between the Musicians Union of Ghana and Alliance Française Accra, creating […] The post Ghana Launches Groundbreaking All-Female Music Festival appeared first on Ghana Plug.

-Ghana’s music industry reached a historic milestone Thursday with the official launch of She Rhythms Festival, the nation’s first all-female music festival designed to address gender imbalances in the entertainment sector.
+On Thursday, Ghana's music scene celebrated a landmark moment with the official unveiling of the She Rhythms Festival, the country's inaugural all‑female music event aimed at tackling gender disparities within the entertainment industry.

-The three-day festival scheduled December 4-6, 2025, at Alliance Française represents a collaboration between the Musicians Union of Ghana and Alliance Française Accra, creating what organizers describe as a transformative platform for women in music.
+Set to run from December 4 to 6, 2025, at Alliance Française, the three‑day event is the result of a partnership between the Musicians Union of Ghana and Alliance Française Accra, which organizers say offers a transformative stage for women in music.

-MUSIGA President Bessa Simons emphasized the urgent need for equal recognition and opportunities for women during the launch ceremony, which featured performances by gospel sensation Celestine Donkor, dancehall artist Aklerh, and rising star Maya Blu.
+During the launch, MUSIGA President Bessa Simons highlighted the pressing demand for equal recognition and chances for women, while the ceremony showcased acts from gospel star Celestine Donkor, dancehall performer Aklerh, and emerging talent Maya Blu.

-RAM Media CEO Augustine Mark described the initiative as “a platinum platform for women to showcase their talent, build networks, and connect with the global stage”, highlighting the festival’s international ambitions for Ghanaian female artists.
+RAM Media CEO Augustine Mark called the project “a platinum platform for women to display their talent, forge networks, and engage with the global stage,” underscoring the festival’s worldwide aspirations for Ghanaian female musicians.

-The launch event at Alliance Française showcased diverse musical talents, including American fusion artist Kim Poole and Ghana’s Efya, who serves as the festival’s official ambassador.
-DJ Nyce demonstrated female excellence in the disc jockey profession, while the traditional group Amamre celebrated Ghanaian cultural heritage.
+At the launch held at Alliance Française, a range of performers appeared, such as American fusion artist Kim Poole and Ghanaian star Efya, the festival’s official ambassador.
+DJ Nyce highlighted female prowess in DJing, and the traditional ensemble Amamre paid tribute to Ghanaian cultural heritage.

-Distinguished attendees included former MUSIGA President Diana Hopeson, Professor Esi Sutherland Addy, and industry executives representing various music organizations.
-Their presence demonstrated broad institutional support for advancing women’s roles in entertainment.
+Notable guests such as former MUSIGA President Diana Hopeson, Professor Esi Sutherland Addy, and executives from multiple music bodies were in attendance, signaling wide institutional backing for boosting women’s participation in entertainment.

-The festival’s theme “Empowering Her Voice, Amplifying Her Art, Reshaping,” reflects its mission to create lasting change rather than merely providing temporary performance opportunities for female artists.
+The festival’s theme, “Empowering Her Voice, Amplifying Her Art, Reshaping,” conveys its aim to foster enduring change instead of just offering short‑term performance chances for female musicians.

-Key industry figures shared encouraging remarks about the initiative’s potential impact, with representatives from Ghana Tourism Authority, Ghana Cultural Forum, National Film Board, and Charterhouse expressing institutional backing for the groundbreaking event.
+Industry leaders offered supportive comments on the initiative’s possible influence, as representatives from the Ghana Tourism Authority, Ghana Cultural Forum, National Film Board, and Charterhouse voiced institutional endorsement for the pioneering event.

-The ceremony concluded with Abena Ruthy, MUSIGA’s 2nd Vice President and Gender Desk head, reiterating the union’s commitment to championing gender equity throughout the music industry.
-Her remarks underscored the festival’s role as a catalyst for broader structural changes.
+The event wrapped up with Abena Ruthy, MUSIGA’s second vice‑president and head of the Gender Desk, reaffirming the union’s pledge to promote gender equality across the music sector.
+Her comments highlighted the festival’s function as a driver for wider structural reforms.

-MC Doreen Avio of Hitz FM guided the evening’s proceedings, while the ceremonial cake-cutting symbolized the official commencement of this transformative musical journey for Ghanaian women in entertainment.
+MC Doreen Avio from Hitz FM steered the evening’s flow, and the ceremonial cake‑cutting marked the formal start of this transformative musical voyage for Ghanaian women in the entertainment world.

 The post Ghana Launches Groundbreaking All‑Female Music Festival appeared first on Ghana Plug.